 Something is clearly wrong when it comes to federal student loan relief efforts, even with various student loan forgiveness programs in place.
-In August 2015, the Government Accountability Office (GAO) issued a report to Congress about federal student loan payment programs.
-The report found that 51% of all Federal Direct Loan borrowers were eligible for Income Based Repayment.
-Yet, only 13% of eligible borrowers actually participated in it.
-This means millions of student loan borrowers could pay less, but they either don’t know about the program or don’t know how to use it.
+Only about 7% of eligible borrowers have applied for loan forgiveness (and we rounded up).
+This means millions of student loan borrowers could pay less but they either don’t know about the program or don’t know how to use it.

-The Department of Education even admits that their efforts to increase awareness about these programs is incomplete and inconsistent.
-They say the information is available, but it’s up to borrowers to hunt it down or ask their loan servicer.
+The Department of Education even admits that its efforts to increase awareness about these programs are incomplete and inconsistent.
+They say the information is available but it’s up to borrowers to hunt it down or ask their loan servicer.
 Luckily, Debt.com is here with the details…

 Income Based Repayment (IBR) is one of three federal student loan relief programs that matches monthly payments to your income.
 It’s basically the government’s way of acknowledging that the salary you earn after you get a degree usually doesn’t exactly match the expense you incur to get it.
 The program adjusts the monthly payments on your Federal Direct student loan debt to your income and family size.
-If you have lower income and a larger family, it reduces your student loan payment requirement.
+If you have a lower income and a larger family, it reduces your student loan payment requirement.